 We can verify that the image was built with

-Now you can upload that shiny new image to your favorite hosting service like Bluemix and have an scalable environment setup in no time.
+Now you can upload that shiny new image to your favorite hosting service like IBM Cloud and have an scalable environment setup in no time.
 Stay tuned for more on that in an upcoming blog.